Wheat: From Field to Table

 There are six classes of wheat that grow in 42 states across the country.
 They are designated by their color, hardness and their growing season.

-There’s white wheat that has a mild and slightly sweet taste, or there’s red wheat that has a nuttier flavor.
+White wheat has a mild and slightly sweet taste, and red wheat has a nuttier flavor.

-There’s hard wheat which is used for breads and pastries, or there’s soft wheat, which is used for confectionery products like crackers or cookies.
+Hard wheat is used for breads and pastries, and soft wheat is used for confectionery products like crackers or cookies.

-There’s spring wheat, which is planted in the spring and harvested in the fall, or there’s winter wheat, which is planted in the fall, becomes dormant over the winter, begins to grow again in the spring and is harvested in summer.
+Spring wheat is planted in the spring and harvested in the fall, and winter wheat is planted in the fall, becomes dormant over the winter, begins to grow again in the spring and is harvested in summer.

 There is also Durum — the hardest of all wheats — which gets its own class and is primarily used in pastas.